lmiphay/lms-gd/README.md

 Install lms-gd and prepare to create an lms container:

 * `layman -a lmiphay && emerge lms-gd`
-* `mkdir /var/tmp/lms-gd-build-area`
+* `mkdir /var/tmp/lms-context`
-* `cd /var/tmp/lms-gd-build-area`
+* `cd /var/tmp/lms-context`
 * `lms-gd init`

 `lms-gd init` creates a context for the subsequent image build by:

 * copying Dockerfile and portage configuration files from /usr/share/lms-gd (if not already present)
-* git cloning the `squeezebox` overlay (if not already present) and remove RESTRICT lines from the ebuilds
+* git cloning the `squeezebox` overlay (if not already present) and removes RESTRICT lines from the ebuilds
-* copies the contents of /etc/logitechmediaserver
+* copies the contents of /etc/logitechmediaserver to the context directory

-Examine/change the contents of the files in: /var/tmp/lms-gd-build-area
+Examine/change the contents of the files in: `/var/tmp/lms-context`

 Check that the first element of the mediadirs array in logitechmediaserver/server.prefs has been set to: /mnt/music